![]() |

 Bangkok Night Life |

 Bangkok was our first experience in an Asian country.
-The first few days had us overwhelmed with the heat, smells, and the constant traffic noise 24 hours.
-We just could not get to sleep in Bangkok as we where jet lag and our digestion system went into immediate alert.
-It was also monsoon season so outbreaks of downpours could flood the streets in minutes and getting soaked was a common thing throughout our trip.
-Our budget was set at $60.00 a day for two of us including meals, entertainment, place to stay and travel.
+The first few days had us overwhelmed with the heat, smells, and the constant traffic noise 24 hours a day.
+We just could not get to sleep in Bangkok, as we were jet-lagged and our digestive systems went on high alert.
+It was also monsoon season, so downpours could flood the streets in minutes, and getting soaked was common throughout our trip.

 ![]() |